HEAD method requests the headers that are returned if the specified resource would be requested with an HTTP

 Content-Length may be included in the response.
 They don't relate to the body of the

-HEAD response, which should be empty, but to the body of similar request using the
+HEAD response, which should be empty, but to the body which a similar request using the

 GET method would have returned as a response.